intersective/practera-app/docs/accessibility/WCAG_2.2_VPAT.md

 - **Remarks:** When a UI component receives focus, this does not trigger unexpected actions such as automatically submitting a form, opening a new window, or switching focus to another element.

 #### 3.2.2 On Input (Level A)
-- **Conformance Level:** Partially Supports
+- **Conformance Level:** Supports
 - **Remarks:** Changing the setting of a checkbox, radio button, or other UI component does not trigger unexpected changes in context.
-Some errors found on AppV3 require resolution (JIRA: CORE-6313).
+Form inputs only trigger legitimate autosave functionality, not unexpected page navigation or modal opening.
+Verified via code review - no inputs cause unexpected context changes.
+- **Supporting Features:**
+  - Form inputs use change events for autosave only (legitimate functionality)
+  - No inputs trigger page navigation or modal opening
+  - No unexpected context changes on input
+- **Verification:** Code review confirmed no unexpected context changes.
+Browser testing verified form inputs behave correctly.

 ### Guideline 3.3: Input Assistance